Brief Builder: From Blank Page to Growth Engine.

 Our Jargon → Their Words

 Terms like "best bids" confused people.
-Switched to plain language customers actually use in their work.
+Switched to plain language customers actually use.

 Everything in One View → Separate Tabs

-Editing and reviewing at the same time caused confusion about what state they were in.
+Editing and reviewing at the same time caused confusion.
 Split into Review and Optimise.

 Text Editing → Recommendation Actions

 Users wanted to trust the AI baseline, not constantly question it.
-Removed inline editing.
+Removed inline editing in favour of structured actions.

 05